-For more than 40 years, California Family Counseling, or CalFam, has helped more than 50,000 families reach a higher level of functioning while training beginning and advanced clinicians to work with individuals, couples, families, children, adolescents and seniors.
-Group therapy is offered around a variety of topics, including: Parent Education and Support, Anger Management,, and Domestic Violence Prevention.
-Specialized training for working with children, juvenile offenders, the elderly, those coping with substance abuse and the Spanish-speaking community are offered at the David H. Fox Counseling Center on the Phillips campus, local schools, probation facilities and elderly residential settings.
+For more than 40 years, the David H. Fox Counseling Center has helped more than 50,000 families reach a higher level of functioning while training beginning and advanced clinicians to work with individuals, couples, families, children, adolescents and seniors.
+Group therapy is offered around a variety of topics, including: Parent Education and Support, Anger Management for Adults and Teens, Eating Disorders, Women's Issues, Domestic Violence Prevention, and Grief and Loss.
+Specialized training for working with children, juvenile offenders, the elderly, those coping with substance abuse and the Spanish-speaking community are offered at the David H. Fox Counseling Center, local schools, probation facilities and elderly residential settings.
 Fees are based on the client's ability to pay.